SterkrMW/osmw-web/REGISTRATION_SETUP.md

 ## Testing

 1. Navigate to `/register` on the website
+2. Click "Login with Discord" and authenticate
-2. Fill out the registration form
+3. After Discord authentication, fill out the registration form
+4. Submit the form to create your account
-3. Check the MongoDB database to verify the user was created
+5. Check the MongoDB database to verify the user was created with the Discord ID
-4. Test logging in with the game client using the new credentials
+6. Test logging in with the game client using the new credentials